The Honors Experience

 Honors Special Majors

-Honors Special Majors who design their own programs (not those in college-sponsored programs such as Bioanthropology) will be required to include four related preparations in the major from at least two departments or academic programs.
+Honors Special Majors who design their own programs (not those in college-sponsored programs such as Neuroscience) will be required to include four related preparations in the major from at least two departments or academic programs.
 Honors special major programs do not include a separate minor.
 Honors special majors must either write a thesis drawing upon their cross-disciplinary work-the thesis will be examined by examiners in different fields; or have a panel oral examination which presents the opportunity for cross-disciplinary discussion.
 Honors special majors will follow the Senior Honors Study activity and portfolio procedures of the various departments whose offerings they use as preparations in their programs.
 Individualized Honors special major programs require the approval of all departments involved in the program and of the Honors coordinator.